antoniovdeleon/GA-project-0/README.md

 User Narrative:

-For my project 0, I am creating a micro car blog in which users can post a blog about what kind of car they drive.
-There's going to be a form in which they can fill in the year, make, model, modifications, and a photo of the car they drive.
+For my project 0, I am creating a micro-blog in which users can post Macbook productivity tips.
+The intention of the site is to share tips for others to use.
+Users are provided a form in which they share their tips.

+jQuery, Bootstrap, Underscore.